 3. Importance of Opening Paragraph

+Opening and closing paragraphs are extremely important in Cover Letters.
 A company gets hundreds or thousands of applications for a single job posting!
 So knowing how to write a cover letter’s opening paragraph can make or break things for you.
 Make sure your opening paragraph is strong, interesting, and to the point.
-The hiring manager will decide on the basis of this whether to read further or not.
+The hiring manager will decide on the basis of this entry-level paragraph whether to read further or not.
+You can check the cover letter sample I shared in this article.

 When you have a referral/internal connection in the company, start the opening paragraph by mentioning the source and how you came to know about this post.